yuval-herman/shavazak/README.md

 ## Beep Boop

-Welcome to R.Y.A.N Inc. Ⓒ Project.
+Welcome to Y.A.N Inc. Ⓒ Project.

 To install locally run: